stlab/better-code/better-code/src/chapter-2-contracts.md

 The other contribution of Meyer's Design by Contract was to apply the idea of “invariants” to user-defined types with private parts.
-A *class invariant* (or *type invariant*), is a condition that holds at a type's public API boundary—whenever a type interacts with its clients.
+A *class invariant* (or *type invariant*), is a condition that holds at a type's public API boundary—whenever a client interacts with it.
 When we talk about an instance being “in a good state,” we mean that its type's invariants are satisfied.

-My favorite example is this type whose public interface is like an array of pairs, but stores the elements of those pairs in a pair of arrays.[^array-pairs]
+For example, this type's public interface is like an array of pairs, but it stores elements of those pairs separate arrays.[^array-pairs]

 [^array-pairs]: You might want to use a type like this one to store